shawnewallace/shawnewallace.github.com/_posts/2016-01-05-personal-technology-map.md

 # Personal Technolgy and Tools Map (updated)

 It's tough keeping track of the tools that I use.
 My goal is to keep this updated with the current tooling in my personal technology map.
+It is ever evolving.

 ## Hardware